Zyzzyva0381/Graphic-HelloWorld/README.txt

 the font of 'hello,world' is from Java library the picture is from Scratch 2 program by Zyzzyva038
-Released under a "Simplified BSD" license
+Released under a "CC BY-NC-ND 3.0" license